VCE Food Studies Units 3 and 4

 - contributions to class discussions

 - develop of menus / recipes to meet a specific need

 - modify recipes to meet a certain need

 What skills do you need?

-Students will need to know how to read and produce a recipe and to perform basic food preparation skills.
+You will need to know how to read and produce a recipe and to perform basic food preparation skills.
 It would be great if you have had some cooking experience but if you haven’t it will not be a problem.

-Students need to be self-motivated, organised and enthusiastic.
-Sometimes you might need to find your own information and recipes to complete learning activities so you will need to have good research skills in order to find the information they need to develop a recipe to meet a need.
+You will need to be self-motivated, organised and enthusiastic.
+Sometimes you might need to find your own information and recipes to complete learning activities so you will need to have good research skills in order to find the information you need.

 What skills do you develop?